dhthwy/r/README.md

 I had no opinion.

-Wasn't until the assination on my character did I start to bite.
+Wasn't until the assassination on my character did I start to bite.

-And it came forth as 'we.'
+And the assassinations came forth as 'we.'

 I didn't do any wrong to you back then.